Skip to main content

 A recent study found that men with a testosterone-to-luteinizing hormone ratio of 100 or greater were most likely to respond to anastrozole treatment, suggesting that this ratio may be a useful biomarker for predicting treatment success.
 This finding is significant because it expands the potential application of anastrozole beyond men with overtly high estrogen levels, offering a therapeutic option for a broader population of infertile men.

-In post-TRT protocols, where the goal is to restart the body’s natural after a period of suppression, anastrozole can play a supportive role.
+In post-TRT protocols, where the goal is to restart the body’s natural testosterone production after a period of suppression, anastrozole can play a supportive role.
 By reducing estrogen’s negative feedback, it can help to accelerate the recovery of the HPG axis, encouraging the pituitary to resume its normal pulsatile release of LH and FSH.
 This, in turn, helps to restore testicular function and endogenous testosterone production more quickly than would otherwise be possible.

 A woman with closed eyes, serene in light, embodies patient well-being from hormone optimization.
 This signifies endocrine balance, metabolic health, and cellular rejuvenation via personalized protocols, yielding therapeutic outcomes and stress reduction